Silver as an investment: Accounts

 Most Swiss banks offer silver accounts where silver can be instantly bought or sold just like any foreign currency.
 Unlike holding physical silver, the customer has a claim against the bank for a certain quantity of metal.
 Digital gold currency providers and internet bullion exchanges, such as OneGold, BullionVault or GoldMoney, offer silver as an alternative to gold.
 Some of these companies allow investors to redeem their investment through the delivery of physical silver.

 Derivatives, CFDs and spread betting

-Derivatives, such as silver futures and options, currently trade on various exchanges around the world.
 In the U.S., silver futures are primarily traded on COMEX (Commodity Exchange), which is a subsidiary of the New York Mercantile Exchange.
 In November 2006, the National Commodity and Derivatives Exchange (NCDEX) in India introduced 5 kg silver futures.

 Mining companies

 These do not represent silver at all, but rather are shares in silver mining companies.
 Companies rarely mine silver alone, as normally silver is found within, or alongside, ore containing other metals, such as tin, lead, zinc or copper.
 Therefore, shares are also a base metal investment, rather than solely a silver investment.
 As with all mining shares, there are many other factors to take into account when evaluating the share price, other than simply the commodity price.
 Instead of personally selecting individual companies, some investors prefer spreading their risk by investing in precious metal mining mutual funds.